 Sundberg still vividly recalls the day her son’s implant was activated.

 “When the audiologist first turned the implant on and Rolan could hear some initial beeps, he looked up to see where the sound was coming from,” she says.
 “Then the audiologist turned it on, so that he could hear our voices.
 He looked up at us like ‘Wow!’
 Later he sprinted down the hall, and I called his name.
 He stopped and turned around.
 He heard me, and it was incredible.”

 A different approach

-Sundberg's experience is very different from that of Christina Harucki of Royal Oak who was born deaf, married a fourth-generation deaf man and has a hearing son, Lucas, 4, and a daughter, Chloe, 20 months, who is deaf.
+Sundberg’s experience is very different from that of Christina Harucki of Royal Oak who was born deaf, married a fourth-generation deaf man and has a hearing son, Lucas, who was 4 when this article originally published, and a daughter, Chloe, 20 months when this story was originally published, who is deaf.
 Harucki is fluent in American Sign Language (ASL), as is her husband and both of her children.

 Rather than pursue a technology-based route like cochlear implants, the Haruckis have embraced ASL and active involvement within the deaf community.

 “What tends to happen now is that when a child is born with a hearing loss, the parents react with grief and shock, which is common,” she explains.
 “They feel overwhelmed and want to accept a miracle right away, which would be to have their child’s hearing back.
 Of course, the first people they talk to are the medical professionals who often refer them to see an audiologist or an ear, nose and throat (ENT) specialist, who in turn usually recommends cochlear implants on the spot.